2025 Year in Review

 Top 20 most interacted-with pieces in 2025

 And here are the Google search metrics.
 While impressions increased from 1.97M to 3.39M (+71% YOY), clicks decreased from 56.5k to 42.2k (-25% YOY).
 Consequently, CTR dropped from 2.9% to 1.2% despite average position increasing from 24.6 to 17.7.
 I’m not exactly sure what’s driving this divergence.
-Perhaps Google’s AI Overviews or agentic traffic are inflating impressions without driving clicks.
+Perhaps Google’s AI Overviews or agentic traffic are increasing impressions without driving associated clicks.

 Search traffic and trends in 2025